This post may contain affiliate links. See our affiliate disclaimer here.

 Restaurants

 We didn’t eat out often—probably every couple of days.
 But our meals were always extremely affordable compared to eating out in America.
 Monaco, Andorra, Switzerland, and Spain were all significantly more expensive than France and Italy.
-In France, we frequently found multi-course meals for around $15 USD per person.
-A trip to the bakery for coffees and pastries cost $10 each morning.
+We frequently found multi-course meals in France for around $15 USD per person.
+A trip to the bakery for coffees and pastries for the family cost about $10 each morning.

-Naturally, our most expensive French meals were in Paris where we picked up our motorhome.
+Naturally, our most expensive French meals were in Paris before we picked up our motorhome.
 But I was still pleasantly surprised at the affordability of restaurants as a whole.
-My personal favorite meal: roasted duck salad with champagne dressing, cassoulet—a traditional Toulousian dish of pork and white beans, and ice cream. $16 for all three courses.
+My personal favorite meal was roasted duck salad with champagne dressing, cassoulet, a traditional Toulousian dish of pork and white beans, and ice cream. $16 for all three courses and something I still think about and crave!

 Cost: $400